neurodata/SPORF/README.md

 [![CRAN Status Badge](http://www.r-pkg.org/badges/version/rerf)](http://cran.r-project.org/web/packages/rerf)

-## This is an R implementation of Randomer Forest([RerF](https://arxiv.org/pdf/1506.03410v2.pdf "arxiv link to RerF paper"))
+## This is an R implementation of Randomer Forest( [RerF](https://arxiv.org/pdf/1506.03410v2.pdf "arxiv link to RerF paper"))

 RerF is a generalization of the Random Forest (RF) algorithm.
 RF partitions the input (feature) space via a series of recursive binary hyperplanes.
 Hyperplanes are constrained to be axis-aligned.
 In other words, each partition is a test of the form X<sub>i</sub> > t, where t is a threshold and X<sub>i</sub> is one of p inputs (features) {X<sub>1</sub>, ..., X<sub>p</sub>}.
 The best axis-aligned split is found by sampling a random subset of the p inputs and choosing the one that best partitions the observed data according to some specified split criterion.
 RerF relaxes the constraint that the splitting hyperplanes must be axis-aligned.
-That is, each partition in RerF is a test of the form w<sub>1</sub>X<sub>i + ... + w<sub>p</sub>X<sub>p</sub> > t.
+That is, each partition in RerF is a test of the form w<sub>1</sub>X<sub>1</sub> + ... + w<sub>p</sub>X<sub>p</sub> > t.
 The orientations of hyperplanes are sampled randomly via a user-specified distribution on the coefficients w<sub>i</sub>, although we do provide an empirically validated default distribution.

 ## Installation:
 - Non-Windows users install the GNU Scientific Library (libgsl0-dev).